dikortis/LetsTalkETC/Episodes/Episode_6.md

-week because I had the chance to attend the monetary policy meet up in London which was awesome and I'd really like to thank Charles and I ohk forgive me the opportunity to go out there also special thanks to our panelists flicks snap roll avatar and also Eversheds who hosted the event I tried to live stream allows out there but it didn't go so well um but thankfully avatar had a professional team out there to film the event and they're putting some things together
+week because I had the chance to attend the monetary policy meet up in London which was awesome and I'd really like to thank Charles and IOHK forgive me the opportunity to go out there also special thanks to our panelists flicks snap roll avatar and also Eversheds who hosted the event I tried to live stream allows out there but it didn't go so well but thankfully avatar had a professional team out there to film the event and they're putting some things together